Houseboat: Poland

-Poland is the second largest producer of motor yachts up to 9 meters in length in the world, after the United States.
+Poland is the world's second largest producer of motor yachts, up to 9 meters in length after the United States.
 Poland has extensive experience in the production of modern and stylish houseboat yachts and floating houses.
-Houseboats recreation is practicing on Masuria District and the Vistula and on lakes close to Baltic seaside.
+Houseboat recreation is practicing in the Masuria District and on the Vistula River and lakes close to the Baltic seaside.

 According to Zegluj.pl, the largest houseboat rental service in Poland, there are about 100 new units for charter every year.

 Serbia

 Houseboats are popular for recreation, dining and clubbing in Serbia.
-They can be seen in large numbers in Belgrade on the banks of the Danube and Sava rivers, and on river islands.
-One of them is houseboat on Ada Ciganlija.
+They can be seen in large numbers in Belgrade on the banks of the Danube and Sava Rivers, and on river islands.